soumyadeepnayak/CalculatorApp-using-Docker/Readme.md

-# Calculator Website with Docker Support
+# Calculator Website with Docker

 This project is a simple calculator web application built using **HTML**, **CSS**, and **JavaScript**.
 The application is containerized using Docker, making it easy to deploy and run across different environments.